ZebraRoy/repository-code-view-tool-mcp/README.md

 ### start-review-session

 Start a new code review session or resume an existing one.
+This should be the first tool called when starting or resuming a review process.
 When resuming, token count is automatically reset.

 Parameters: